-Standen Revival is a major restoration and conservation project of the gardens at Standen.
-It will recreate the splendour and significance of the Arts and Crafts garden built by Mrs Beale at the end of the 19th century and early 20th century.
+We are currently in the middle of a major restoration and conservation project of the gardens at Standen.
+Our aim is to reinstate the splendour of the original Arts and Crafts-inspired garden created by Margaret Beale at the end of the 19th century and early 20th century.

 - Revealing the medieval quarry face alongside the drive